wilmTap/analytics-udd/udd/student_course_membership.md

 Primary key: ('STUDENT_COURSE_MEMBERSHIP_ID', 'STUDENT_COURSE_MEMBERSHIP_SEQ')

+For more information about which properties are required for particular purposes or under particular conditions, please consult the [guide to mandatory properties in the UDD](../mandatory.md).

 ##STUDENT_COURSE_MEMBERSHIP_ID
 ###Description
 The institution's own unique identifier for the combination of one student and one course they are enrolled on.